EMCLab-Sinica/Intermittent-aware-NAS/README.md

 ### Prerequisites

 ###### iNAS
-iNAS is implemented using Python 3.7 and so we recommend installing the [Anaconda](https://docs.anaconda.com/anaconda/install/) distribution of Python and related packages.
+iNAS is implemented using Python 3.7, so we recommend installing the [Anaconda](https://docs.anaconda.com/anaconda/install/) distribution of Python and related packages.
 The required dependencies to run iNAS can be found in the included `iNAS/requirements_pip.txt` file.

 ###### Intermittent Inference Library
 Here is the basic software and hardware needed to build/run the intermittent inference runtime library.